The Travel Vault Membership Scheme: Terms and Conditions

 - If your application for grant, renewal or variation is successful, the ATOL will be issued by the CAA.

-- Upon issue of an ATOL, you must comply with the Schedule of ATOL Standard Terms published in the CAA’s Official Record Series 3 (“ORS3”) found at www.atol.org.uk issued by the CAA pursuant to ATOL Regulation 40.
-See our Procedures Manual which incorporates and summarises some of the ORS3 requirements, but which is not a substitute for the ORS3 rules which apply in their entirety and are legally binding on the ATOL holder.
+- Upon issue of an ATOL, you must comply with the Schedule of ATOL Standard Terms published in the CAA’s Official Record Series 3 (“ORS3”) found at www.atol.org.uk issued by the CAA pursuant to the ATOL Regulations (as may be amended by the CAA from time to time).
+See our Procedures Manual which incorporates and summarises some of the ORS3 requirements, but which is not a substitute for the ORS3 rules which apply in their entirety and which may be updated by the CAA from time to time.
 You must also comply with any specific terms that the CAA may apply to your ATOL.
-The Schedule of Agency Terms published in ORS3 as regards appointing agents to sell your travel products will also apply.
+The Schedule of Agency Terms published by the CAA (as amended from time to time) will also apply.

 - Following grant of an ATOL, the sale of flight seats to other ATOL holders and the whole or part chartering of an aircraft is precluded.
-The maximum number of passengers that you may book under the ATOL is 1,000 per annum.
+The maximum number of passengers that you may book under the ATOL is 1,000 per annum or such other maximum amount as the CAA may specify from time to time.

-- As a condition of the grant of an ATOL, ATOL Protection Contributions (“APCs”) due to the CAA pursuant to the Civil Aviation (Contributions to the Air Travel Trust) Regulations 2007 must be paid to Travel Vault as part of your Scheme membership.
+- As a condition of the grant of an ATOL, ATOL Protection Contributions (“APCs”) due to the CAA pursuant to the Civil Aviation (Contributions to the Air Travel Trust) Regulations 2007 (or any amending or superseding legislation) must be paid to Travel Vault as part of your Scheme membership.
 See section 8 below.

 - As a condition of membership of the Scheme and the ATOL, you must comply with the Package Travel Regulations and the ATOL Regulations as amended from time to time, the ATOL Standard Terms and any other applicable rules, regulations and requirements relating to the holding of an ATOL from time to time.
 We may terminate your Scheme membership immediately by notice in writing if we suspect that any applicable rules, regulations or requirements have been breached.